 Patent Searches and How to Find Similar Inventions.
-Episode 4

 Why do you want to do a patent search?
 The main reason is cost.
-There’s actually no legal requirement for you to do a patent search before you file a patent application, but the whole process of patenting your invention can be tens of thousands of dollars, and if you’re interested in getting patents across the world, could be in the hundreds of thousands of dollars.
+There’s actually no legal requirement for you to do a patent search before you file a patent application, but the whole process of patenting your invention can be tens of thousands of dollars.
+If you’re interested in getting patents across the world, it could be in the hundreds of thousands of dollars.
 If you could just spend a little bit of time and energy or a few thousand dollars to hire someone to do a search for you, then you can cut your losses early if you find out that your invention already exists, or something really close to it exists.

 In the last episode I talked a little bit about prior art, which is a term used in patent law for anything publicly known before you made your invention.
 A patent search is just one part of a prior art search because patents are just one kind of prior art.
 Prior art can also be catalogs or websites, or anything that was known at the time of the invention, not just patents and patent applications.

 To start your prior art search, you might just want to go to Google and start trying to find out if your invention has been done.
 In my example from the last episode, where I talked about a pencil with three erasers, just type in pencil with three erasers.
-Nothing popped up that I saw that was a pencil having three erasers, but you don’t just want to stop at a general google search because there’s a good chance that you’ll miss a lot of stuff.
+Nothing popped up that I saw that was a pencil having three erasers, but you don’t just want to stop at a general Google search because there’s a good chance that you’ll miss a lot of stuff.
 In this episode I’m only going to be going through searching patent databases, because in whatever field you’re in, you probably know the other places to search.
 If you’re in the toy business, you probably know how to search toy catalogs.
 If you’re in the tool business, and you have a new tool, you probably already know how to search tool catalogs.
 I’m just going to be going through the patent database searches.

-How do you do a patent search.
+How do you do a patent search?
 We’re going to do a simple example search that everyone can follow.
 One of my favorite kitchen gadgets is 3 in 1 avocado splitter, pitter, and slicer.
-There are lots of them, but the one I have is the Oxo good grips 3-in-1 slicer and you can get it on amazon for $10.
+There are lots of them, but the one I have is the Oxo good grips 3-in-1 slicer and you can get it on Amazon for $10.
 I don’t get a commission and I’m not a paid sponsor, I just love this thing.
 You should check it out on Amazon so you can see the features I’m talking about when I’m explaining the search.
 We’re going to pretend that I’m original inventor of this device so it’s not already being sold on amazon and I’m going to do a prior art search to see if maybe I could get a patent on it.

 There are lots of ways to do patents search, but I’m just going to start with a really simple and basic way, which is just typing in a couple words about the invention into the Google patent search bar.